MinglesAI/notion_todo_tasks_mcp/README.md

 [Example Notion Database](https://danhilse.notion.site/14e5549555a08078afb5ed5d374bb656?v=14e5549555a081f9b5a4000cdf952cb9&pvs=4)

-While you can use this as a starting point for your own Notion integration, you'll likely need to modify the code to match your specific database structure and requirements.
+While you can use this as a starting point for your own Notion integration, you'll likely need to modify the code to match your specific database structure.

 ## Features